Calgary–Edmonton Corridor

+and Calgary and the surrounding area to the south.

 Transportation

 Alberta Highway 2, also known as the Queen Elizabeth II Highway or QE2, is the busiest highway in Alberta and forms the central spine of the corridor.

-A Canadian Pacific rail line, originally built by the Calgary and Edmonton Railway in 1891, roughly parallels the highway.
+A Canadian Pacific Kansas City rail line, originally built by the Calgary and Edmonton Railway in 1891, roughly parallels the highway.
 The line has been used exclusively by freight trains since 1985, when Via Rail discontinued its Calgary–South Edmonton train service.
 There have been several proposal and studies for high-speed rail through the region.

 The corridor has two of Canada's five busiest airports: Calgary International and Edmonton International.
 The number of daily flights between these two airports number into the dozens, making it one of Canada's busiest commuter flight routes.

 Demographics

 In the Canada 2001 Census, the population of the Calgary–Edmonton Corridor was 2,149,586, representing 72.3% of Alberta's population.
 In the Canada 2011 Census, the corridor's population had increased to 2,703,380 or 74.2% of the province's population.
-The population as of the Canada 2016 Census was 3,074,223.
+The population as of the Canada 2021 Census was 3,230,150.

-The following presents the historic population growth of the Calgary–Edmonton Corridor between 1996 and 2016 by its three census divisions.
+The following presents the historic population growth of the Calgary–Edmonton Corridor between 1996 and 2021 by its three census divisions.